Insurgency in Balochistan: Fifth conflict, 2004–present

 In the aftermath of Akbar Bugti's killing, support for the insurgency surged with a large amount of support coming from Balochistan's burgeoning middle class.
-US-based exiled Baloch journalist and newspaper editor Malik Siraj Akbar writes that the ongoing Baloch resistance has created "serious challenges" for the Pakistan government, "unlike the past resistance movements", because it has lasted longer than previous insurgencies, has greater breadth—including the entire province "from rural mountainous regions to the city centers", involves Baloch women and children at "regular protest rallies", and has drawn more international attention—including a 2012 hearing by the US Congress.
+US-based exiled Baloch journalist Malik Siraj Akbar wrote that the ongoing Baloch resistance has created "serious challenges" for the Pakistan government "unlike the past resistance movements" due to its greater duration and breadth—it has included the entire province "from rural mountainous regions to the city centers", involved Baloch women and children at "regular protest rallies", and drawn more international attention, including a 2012 hearing by the US Congress.
 Islamabad has accused its neighbour India of supporting the insurgency in Balochistan.
-However infighting between insurgent groups as of late 2014 has weakened the movement.
-On 23 November Chinese Consulate was attacked by BLA fighters.

-In a 2014 article titled "The End of Pakistan's Baloch Insurgency?", Baloch analyst Malik Siraj Akbar reported that Baloch militants had begun killing their own commanders.
-However, Akbar called anger towards provincial Chief Minister Abdul Malik Baloch "growing and often uncontrollable".
+In a 2014 article, Akbar reported that Baloch militants had begun killing their own commanders, and described the anger towards provincial Chief Minister Abdul Malik Baloch as "growing and often uncontrollable".
+By late 2014, infighting between insurgent groups had weakened the movement.
+On 23 November, BLA fighters attacked the Chinese Consulate.

-As of 2018, the Pakistani state was using Islamist militants to defeat Balochi separatists.
-Academics and journalists in the United States have been approached by Pakistani Inter-Services Intelligence spies, who threatened them not to speak about the insurgency in Balochistan, as well as human rights abuses by the Pakistani Army or else their family would be harmed.
+In 2018, the Establishment of Pakistan was accused of using Islamist militants to defeat Balochi separatists, who allegedly ended up defecting to Islamist anti-state groups.
+Academics and journalists in the United States of Pakistani origin were alleged to have been approached by Pakistani officials of Inter-Services Intelligence, who cautioned them not to speak about "politically delicate subjects" such as the insurgency in Balochistan, including accusations of human rights abuses.
+The verbal warnings by officials also were accompanied with hidden warnings about the livelihoods of their family members in Pakistan.

-On 16 January 2025, Maulana Fazlur Rehman of Jamiat Ulema-e-Islam (F) told the Pakistan National Assembly that the government had entirely lost its authority in parts of Balochistan, where, he claimed, the national anthem could not be sung and the flag could not be hoisted in some schools.
+On 16 January 2025, Maulana Fazlur Rehman of Jamiat Ulema-e-Islam (F) told the Pakistan National Assembly that the government had entirely lost its authority in parts of Balochistan, where, he claimed, the national anthem could not be sung and the flag could not be hoisted in some schools due to fear of persecution and attacks by militants and insurgents.